yannikma/cloudready-chat-app/README.md

-# CloudComputing SoSe22 Gruppe 1
+# An Example of a cloud ready chat-app

 ## Getting started
 To start the project simply run the following command in the root directory of the project: